Nickolay-Dudaryk/angularank-challenge/README.md

 Your goal is to pivot Github data in a way that users are in the center of it.
 To narrow our scopelets focus for the purpose of this exercise on Angular repo [​https://github.com/angular​](https://github.com/angular).
 You canfind there many repositories and each of them has its own contributors.

-Your goal is to create an app that will rank Angular repositories contributors and show them inone list.
+Your goal is to create an app that will rank Angular repositories contributors and show them in one list.
 The app will contain three distinct views:

 - The list of contributors to all Angular repositories.
-The ranking should be sortable byamount of contributions made by developer to all repositories, by amount of followers,public repos & gists he/she published.
+The ranking should be sortable by amount of contributions made by developer to all repositories, by amount of followers, public repos & gists he/she published.
 - The details page of each contributor with all repositories he contributed to and hisdetails.
 - The repository details page where we can find other contributors.